telegram-sms/telegram-sms/README.md

 You can come [https://reall.uk](https://reall.uk) to submit an issue or discuss any issues with this project.

+You can follow the channel https://t.me/tg_sms_changelog for the latest news.

 [Download](https://github.com/qwe7002/telegram-sms/releases)

 [Android 5.0 or lower?
 Click here to download the latest and greatest.](https://github.com/qwe7002/telegram-sms-compat)